runeharvest/snowball/README.md

 # Requirements

 currently only built for linux

+later I plan for stack repo to be the starting point, but for now

+- clone this repo, and clone shared up one directory, e.g.:
+    - mkdir -p /src/rh
+    - cd /src/rh
+    - git clone [snowball repo]
+    - git clone [shared repo]
+    - cd snowball
+    - if not using dev container, ln -s ../shared shared

-- reopen in dev container (vscode)
+- reopen in dev container (vscode) (this binds shared as a mount point)
 - `make init` to copy config/data to build/bin
 - ctrl+shift+p `CMake: Configure` with Linux
 - ctrl+shift+p `Cmake: Build Target`, select all
 - `make run` to run the game

 ## Controls

 Use the mouse to look around.
 Use arrow keys to move forward, backward, strafe left and strafe right.